 Possessive and Loyal

 They can seem aloof to strangers, but with their own family, German Shepherds have very possessive tendencies.
 This comes out as being fiercely loyal to their owners.
-However, anything in extremes is not good and that is why it is important to make sure that you give your German Shepherd the right socialisation environment.
-This will help them control their possessive behaviour so it does not develop into aggression overtime.
+However, anything in extremes is not good, and that is why it is important to make sure that you give your German Shepherd the right socialization environment.
+This will help them control their possessive behavior so it does not develop into aggression overtime.

-This is not just limited to making them socialise with other humans, but it also essential that you make your German Shepherd socialise with other dog breeds as well.
-Usually they are playful with other dogs but to make sure they maintain a healthy level of interaction in a day, socialise them with other dogs.
+This is not just limited to making them socialize with other humans, but it also essential that you make your German Shepherd socialize with other dog breeds as well.
+Usually they are playful with other dogs but to make sure they maintain a healthy level of interaction in a day, socialize them with other dogs.
 You can do this by taking it to the park or even at a dog day care.

-This will properly ensure that your dog does not react in an aggressive behaviour towards other humans and animals.
+This will properly ensure that your dog does not react in an aggressive behavior towards other humans and animals.

 Outdoor vs. Indoor

 Now that you have all the proper knowledge on a long-haired German Shepherd, you need to know whether you can keep the canine indoors or outdoors.
 Many people don’t prefer to keep dogs indoors as they can create a ruckus around the house, which can be hard to maintain.